Wissahickon Creek: Literature

-Edgar Allan Poe alluded to Fanny Kemble's writing in his description of a beautiful Wissahickon valley in his 1844 essay "Morning on the Wissahiccon", in which he wrote:
+Edgar Allan Poe alluded to Fanny Kemble's writing in his description of the Wissahickon in his 1844 essay "Morning on the Wissahiccon", in which he wrote:

 Now the Wissahiccon is of so remarkable a loveliness that, were it flowing in England, it would be the theme of every bard, and the common topic of every tongue, if, indeed, its banks were not parcelled off in lots, at an exorbitant price, as building-sites for the villas of the opulent.
 Yet it is only within a very few years that any one has more than heard of the Wissahiccon ... the brook is narrow.
 Its banks are generally, indeed almost universally, precipitous, and consist of high hills, clothed with noble shrubbery near the water, and crowned at a greater elevation, with some of the most magnificent forest trees of America, among which stands conspicuous the liriodendron tulipiferum.
 The immediate shores, however, are of granite, sharply defined or moss-covered, against which the pellucid water lolls in its gentle flow, as the blue waves of the Mediterranean upon the steps of her palaces of marble.

-The erratic and almost forgotten novelist George Lippard frequently wrote about the Wissahickon, and was even married at sunset on or around May 14, 1847, on a rocky crag called Mom Rinker's Rock, overlooking the stream.
+The novelist George Lippard frequently wrote about the Wissahickon, and was even married at sunset on or around May 14, 1847, on Mom Rinker's Rock.
 One of his books, The Rose of Wissahikon; or, The Fourth of July, 1776.
 A Romance, Embracing the Secret History of the Declaration of Independence (1847) may refer not only to the Wissahickon, but to his wife, the former Rose Newman.
 He wrote:

 A poem of everlasting beauty and a dream of magnificance – the world-hidden, wood embowered Wissahickon.

-Depending on one of Lippard's mostly contrived stories, John Greenleaf Whittier wrote about Johannes Kelpius and his followers on the Wissahickon in his 1872 poem Pennsylvania Pilgrim:
+Depending on one of Lippard's stories, John Greenleaf Whittier wrote about Johannes Kelpius and his followers on the Wissahickon in his 1872 poem Pennsylvania Pilgrim: